frontendlane/prioritizer/README.md

 - set an upper limit to the max-width on labels

 #### code quality
-- if error during fetch, try again in a couple of seconds. if fails for the second time, show a notice that the page will be redirected to sample-page.html and after a couple of seconds redirect to sample-page.html
-- replace console.error with `throw Error`
 - add pre commit hook that runs `npm run build`
 - add tool that increments package.json version on each commit or create a git commit hook that checks if it was changed
 - add prettier